TrumpChainDev/docs/consumer-tutorials/deploying-smart-contract-on-fusenet.md

  **Pre-requisites:**

-Since we interact with remix using Metamask, you need to change the network to Eram network by adding a custom RPC.
+Since we interact with remix using Metamask, you need to change the network to TrumpChain network by adding a custom RPC.
 Please follow the steps in [this tutorial](../how-to-add-fuse-to-your-metamask.md) to do that.

-You need to have a small balance of ERAM on the Eramnet wallet you are using which will be used as Gas for the transactions.
+You need to have a small balance of DJT on the TrumpChainnet wallet you are using which will be used as Gas for the transactions.

  **Step 1:**